kmanies/snag-data/README.md

 TO DO:
 * ~~Clean up repository and script~~
+  ---KLM made script for density calcs to compare with basal area
+  ---Did some preliminary clean up of script

 * Do some reading - Tom Spies, Virginie Angers, etc.
+  ---Added folder called papers where we can put relavant papers, added two

 * Think about implications?
 E.g.: radiative forcing; CWD inputs; C dynamics

 * Data to compare against

 * KM to start writing methods